is the unfinished

 - Incest Is Relative: Glenin's plan for her niece.

 - Lady Land: Women hold political power, run businesses, and lead their families, while men are generally expected to keep a home, raise children, and look pretty.
 A few men hold some small power, and a handful are politically prominent, but only at the sufferance of wives or sisters.
 Only one man manages to operate under his own personal authority, and he had to have every female relative up to and including distant cousins assassinated for that to be so - and Scraller Peleris is still only an odious lickspittle for Annaiyas.

 - Loads and Loads of Characters: And don't start thinking about the family trees.

-- Mystical Waif / Tyke Bomb: Caitlet, until Gorynel turns her into the new Captal.
+- Mystical Waif / Tyke Bomb: Cailet, until Gorynel turns her into the new Captal.

-- One Steve Limit: An interesting subversion, everyone on Lenfell is named after the same 300 plus saints, and yet with a cast of thousands they're never repeated.
+- One Steve Limit: An interesting subversion, everyone on Lenfell is named after the same 300 plus saints (with variants), and yet with a cast of thousands they're never repeated.

-- Our Ghosts Are Different: The whole person less their body, and generally confined to the Dead White Forest.
-Until the wraith of Annaiyas eats all the others in a post-mortal bid for revenge.
+- Our Ghosts Are Different: The whole person less their body.
+The evil ones are generally confined to the Dead White Forest.
+Until the wraith of Anniyas eats all the others in a post-mortal bid for revenge.

-- Redemption Equals Death: Auvry takes the brunt of Glenin's killing strike at Caitlet.
+- Redemption Equals Death: Auvry takes the brunt of Glenin's killing strike at Cailet.